apache/trafficserver/doc/admin-guide/logging/formatting.en.rst

 The log fields of error code which is triggered session close or transaction close.
 The first byte of this field indicates that the error code is session level (``S``) or transaction level (``T``).
-When no error code is received or transmitted, these fileds are ``-``.
+When no error code is received or transmitted, these fields are ``-``.
 For HTTP/2, error code are described in RFC 7540 section 7.

 ===== =============== =========================================================